blockades/mmt_resources/research/secp_writeup.md

 We have implemented secp256k1 keys for signing, and allowing this on the main Scuttlebutt network is an obtainable goal, but greater clarity is needed on what exactly we want to make possible by doing so, as there are other solutions for cross-platform interoperability which don't require low level protocol changes.

-TODO:
+### TODO:
-close pr in ssb-keys fork
-look at recieve-keys
+- look at recieve-keys
-mention that we are using the keccak module, the same one as ethereumJS - we sign keccek256(message).
+- mention that we are using the keccak module, the same one as ethereumJS - we sign keccek256(message).